martinthomson/quic-tls/draft-thomson-quic-tls.md

 reordering of those packets is unlikely.
 0-RTT keys SHOULD be retained until the handshake is complete.

-The KEY_PHASE bit does not directly indicate which keys are in use.
-Depending on whether 0-RTT data was sent and accepted, packets protected with keys derived from the same secret might be marked with different KEY_PHASE values.
+The KEY_PHASE bit does not directly indicate which keys are in use; it is used to mark transitions from one key to the next.
+If a client does not attempt 0-RTT, then packets protected with the same keys will have the same KEY_PHASE bit; if the client attempts 0-RTT, then packets protected with the same keys will be marked with different KEY_PHASE values.

 ### Retransmission of TLS Handshake Messages